frostime/sy-query-view/README.md

 > 🖋️ This function has an alias `redirect`​.

-The purpose of fb2p (or reference relationship redirection) is to handle nested container blocks and paragraph blocks.
-It redirects the first paragraph block ID of a container block to the container block's ID.
+The purpose of fb2p (or reference relationship redirection) is to **handle nested container blocks and paragraph blocks**.
+It **redirects the first paragraph block ID of a container block to the container block's ID**.

 📣 First, let's explain the background of this API.
 Suppose there is a list block that references another block: